Open-source .NET 8 framework

 Infrastructure

-Reusable Consul, Redis, repository, event bus, ID generation, helper, and core packages.
+Reusable packages for Consul, Redis, repositories, event bus, ID generation, helpers, and core primitives.

 03